Manchester United F.C.: Doubles and Trebles

-Short competitions – such as the FA Charity/Community Shield, Intercontinental Cup (now defunct), FIFA Club World Cup or UEFA Super Cup – are not generally considered to contribute towards a Double or Treble.
+Short competitions, comprising a single or two games – such as the FA Charity/Community Shield, Intercontinental Cup (now defunct), FIFA Club World Cup or UEFA Super Cup – are not generally considered to contribute towards a Double or Treble.

 Manchester United Women

-A team called Manchester United Supporters Club Ladies began operations in the late 1970s and was unofficially recognised as the club's senior women's team.
+Manchester United Supporters Club Ladies began operations in the late 1970s and was unofficially recognised as the club's senior women's team.
 They became founding members of the North West Women's Regional Football League in 1989.
 The team made an official partnership with Manchester United in 2001, becoming the club's official women's team; however, in 2005, following Malcolm Glazer's takeover, the club was disbanded as it was seen to be "unprofitable".
 In 2018, Manchester United formed a new women's football team, which entered the second division of women's football in England for their debut season.
+The women's football team won their first trophy on 12 May 2024 as they lifted the Women's FA Cup as they defeated Tottenham Hotspur 4–0.